alberto-cardini/PPM_Photo_Editor/README.md

 The following features will be available with the first release.

 ### Filters
-1. Gaussian Blur: (work in progress).
+1. Gaussian Blur: ✅.
 2. Colour adjustments: (planned).

 ### Processing
-1. Edge Detection: (planned).
+1. Edge Detection: (work in progress).

 ### Editing
 1. Crop feature: (planned).